Mah-En/Digikala-Implementation-with-Java/README.md

 The Digikala Shop Simulator project demonstrates how a desktop application can simulate e-commerce functionality using JavaFX and MySQL.
 It includes a working GUI, database integration, and all major user flow logic — making it a great foundational project for full-stack desktop development.

 ---

-Let me know if you'd like this saved or exported!